Social-Evolution-and-Behavior/anTraX/docs/classification.md

 `--scratch`

-By default, anTraX will load a pr-trained classifier if it exists in the `classdir` directory, and run incremental training.
+By default, anTraX will load a pre-trained classifier if it exists in the `classdir` directory, and run incremental training.
 If the `--scratch` flag is used, it will initialize a new classifier instead.

 `--ne <ne>`